hughes-drew/wustl_pathogen_report/README.md

 - [preprocess.R](code/preprocess/preprocess.R)

-The results are saved as an RData file.
+The results are saved as an RData file and stored in a public Dropbox folder.

 #### Shiny App